IgniteUI/help-topics/topics/02_Controls/igCombo/04_Configuring/07_Configuring ASP.NET MVC example.md

 # Configuring ASP.NET MVC Combo

 ## Topic Overview
-This topic shows how to use the combo in a basic ASP.NET MVC scenario.
+This topic shows how to use the igCombo in a basic ASP.NET MVC scenario.

 ### Purpose

-The ASP.NET MVC helper is used to instantiate the combo in the view.
-In addition, the ComboDataSourceAction attribute is used to process the remote request for the collection of employees as well as process the remote filtering parameters.
+The igCombo ASP.NET MVC helper is used to instantiate the combo in the View.
+In addition, the `ComboDataSourceAction` attribute is used to process the remote request for the collection of employees as well as process the remote filtering parameters.
 Finally, you can see how the combo is used in a form to update a field in the model.

 #### Concepts